-People get diseases such a typhoid, cholera and diarrhoea from drinking water that has bad germs in it.
-These germs come from excrement that has got into the water supply.
-A bio-sand filter kills these germs so that you can enjoy all the goodness of river, well or rain water without getting ill from these germs.
+Cholera and typhoid can be a problem in water which is contaminated with excrement.
+A bio-sand filter kills germs in the water; these germs so that that the goodness of the water from the river, well or rainwater can be enjoyed, without getting ill from these germs.
 The water filter is a large pot filled with sand.
 The filtration is done by a living bio-mat which grows in the top layer of sand.
 You pour water in the top and safe drinking water comes out of a hose in the side.

 A tribute to folk who sponsor us!
 We can associate your donation with an end user.
 Of course you help the training effort generally but our users like to think they have been helped by someone in particular.